giorgioriccardi/blocks-container/README.md

 # SSWS Gutenberg Blocks Container

-*This is just a prototype for now*
+_This is just a prototype for now_
 **Do NOT use into production**
 Gutenberg blocks container helps you create useful and reusable front-end templates with the new WordPress editor.

 # How to use `Blocks Container`

 1. Select **SSWS Blocks Container** from the Common blocks list
-2. Within the container create your strucutre/template
+2. Within the container create your structure/template
 3. Save it as re-usable template
 4. Right now if you use it in another post/page, unless you want to change it across all the site, you need to convert it into blocks
 5. Hopefully in the future I will be able to create indpendent instances of the template each time the re-usable block gets called in a new post/page

 ### **NPM instructions**

 ```
 $ npm install
 $ npm run build
 ```

 ### Use this snippet in functions.php of your theme to avoid plugin implementation

 ```
 /**
  * Enqueue custom Gutenberg block scripts.